MMIV-ML/HVL-RAD230/1-Kunstig-intelligens-og-beregningsorientert-medisin/README.md

-The goal of this sub-module is to introduce **some of the basic ingredients and techniques in classical machine learning**.
+The goal of this sub-module is to introduce **some of the basic ingredients and techniques in classical machine learning**.<br>
 We'll use a much studied, classical data set: [Iris flower data set](https://archive.ics.uci.edu/ml/datasets/iris)

 <img src="https://github.com/MMIV-ML/HVL-RAD230/blob/main/1-Kunstig-intelligens-og-beregningsorientert-medisin/assets/iris.png?raw=true" width="800">